56kcloud/Training/Docker/kickstart/chapters/votingapp.md

 # Deploying an app to a Swarm

-This portion of the tutorial will guide you through deplyoing a Docker Swarm, the creation and customization of a voting app.
+This portion of the tutorial will guide you through deploying a Docker Swarm, the creation and customization of a voting app.

 > **Tasks**:
 >